Azizimj/Stable_MAS/README.md

 Note that this equation has infinitely many solutions; so, we should add an arbitrary constraint like &sum;<sub>t</sub> &alpha;<sub>t</sub>= &lambda;.
 Later on, we demonstrate that how this arbitrary constraint can be utilized as a hyperparameter to improve the results.

 # Implementation Details
-Since Pytorch is more flexible and gives more options for manipulating the gradients in back-propagation and changing the loss function comparing to the Tensorflow library, we implement all codes in Pytorch.
-We examined our method on the MNIST and CIFAR10 datasets.
-MNIST dataset contains 10 classes each of which corresponds to a digit.
-We break it into 5 tasks, each include two digits, as follow: task 1: (1,2), task 2: (3,4), task 3: (5,6), task 4: (7,8), task 5: (9,0).
-For the CIFAR10 datasets we divide the dataset into five tasks: [Task 1: Bird, Automobile], [Task 2: Cat, Deer], [Task 3: Dog, Frog], [Task 4: Horse, Ship], [Task 5: Truck, Airplane].
+Using the flexibility of *Pytorch* on manipulating the gradients in back-propagation and changing the loss function, we examined our method on the MNIST and CIFAR10 datasets.
+[MNIST](http://yann.lecun.com/exdb/mnist/) dataset contains 10 classes each of which corresponds to a digit.
+We break it into 5 tasks, each including two digits, as follow: task 1: (1,2), task 2: (3,4), task 3: (5,6), task 4: (7,8), task 5: (9,0).
+In the [CIFAR10](https://www.cs.toronto.edu/~kriz/cifar.html) datasets we also divide the dataset into five tasks: [Task 1: Bird, Automobile], [Task 2: Cat, Deer], [Task 3: Dog, Frog], [Task 4: Horse, Ship], [Task 5: Truck, Airplane].
 The implementation is divided into three steps: (i) First, we learn the weights of our convolutional neural network by only considering the task 1.
-Thus, our first task to learn is the learning of the first two classes (ii) Then, we would learn the tasks 2 to 5, consecutively, by avoiding catastrophic forgetting according to the importance factor described earlier. (iii) Finally, we compute the forgetting coefficient for each task which is the difference between the accuracy of a network that is trained only for that specific task and the accuracy of the trained network for all tasks together.
+Thus, our first task to learn is the learning of the first two classes (ii) Then, we train on tasks 2 to 5, consecutively, by avoiding catastrophic forgetting according to the approach described earlier. (iii) Finally, we compute the forgetting coefficient for each task which is the difference between *the accuracy of the network trained only for that specific task* and *the accuracy of the network trained on all tasks together*.
 The average forgetting will be the average of forgetting values for all tasks.

 # Results
 In this section, we provide the results of running the MAS and our variation of this method on the MNIST, and CIFAR10 data-sets.
 We compare our approach with the